aerospike/aerospike-client-python/doc/client.rst

     .. method:: admin_create_pki_user(username: str, roles: list[, policy: dict])

         Create a user and grant it roles.
+PKI users are authenticated via TLS and a certificate instead of a password.

+        .. warning:: This function should only be called for server versions 8.1+.
+If this function is called for older server versions, an error will be returned.

         :param str username: the username to be added to the Aerospike cluster.
         :param list roles: the list of role names assigned to the user.